Boruto: Naruto the Movie: Plot

-In the days following the victory, Naruto reconciles with Boruto.
-Boruto resolves to become a ninja who protects the village from the shadows; he supports Sarada's dream of becoming Hokage.
-After the credits, Mitsuki reveals he is the son of the criminal Orochimaru, surprising both his teammates.
+In the days following the victory, Naruto improves his relationship with his family by making sure that he always has time to spend with them.
+Boruto resolves to become like Sasuke, a ninja who protects the village from the shadows, and supports Sarada's dream of becoming the next Hokage.
+The conversation continues with Mitsuki revealing he is the son of a former arch-nemesis of the village, Orochimaru, surprising both his teammates.